KannuSingh/EthereumBalanceChecker/README.md

 ## Troubleshooting
 - Ensure both backend and frontend are running.
 - Check that the backend port matches `VITE_BACKEND_API_URL` in the frontend `.env`.
-- For CORS issues, verify both servers are on the same host or configure appropriately.
+- For CORS issues, verify that both servers are on the same host or configure appropriately.
-- For blockchain errors, ensure you have internet access and the backend can reach Ethereum mainnet.
+- For blockchain errors, ensure you have internet access and the backend can reach the Ethereum mainnet.

 ## Contact & Contributing
 Created by Karandeep Singh.
-Contributions and issues are welcome!